diodesign/diosix/README.md

 ### Copyright, license, and thanks

-&copy; Chris Williams and contributors, 2018.
+Copyright &copy; Chris Williams and contributors, 2018.
 See LICENSE for source code and binary distribution and use.

+src/contrib/hermit-dtb: Copyright &copy; 2018 Colin Finck, RWTH Aachen University.

 With thanks to Philipp Oppermann for his guide to writing [kernel-level Rust code](https://os.phil-opp.com/), [David Craven](https://github.com/dvc94ch) and everyone else who helped port Rust to RISC-V, and to the OSdev community for its [notes and documentation](http://wiki.osdev.org/Main_Page).